daniel-rudrich/Py-Stream/README.md

 ### Windows
 The software can also run under **windows**.
 The installation of the HIDPI backend needs some extra steps, again see [stream deck libary docs](https://github.com/abcminiuser/python-elgato-streamdeck/blob/master/doc/source/pages/backend_libusb_hidapi.rst) for further infromation.
 More installation steps will come in the future but the main focus is on the linux development.

+### Docker

+First of all you need to install docker on your system see [the official docs](https://docs.docker.com/get-docker/) for installation guides.

+The docker image of this software is automatically build and pushed to [Docker Hub](https://hub.docker.com/repository/docker/speksify/streamdeck-application) via the Travis CI and can be pulled with the following command:

+`docker pull speksify/streamdeck-application`

+After successfully pulling the docker image it can be run with the following command:

+`Sudo docker run -t -i -p 8000:8000 --privileged -v /dev/bus/usb:/dev/bus/usb streamdeck-application`

+The server can then be reached under `localhost:8000\index.html`.

 -----------------------------------------------------------------------------
 ## Usage

-After everything is installed the software can be run via the [run.sh](./run.sh) script which starts the virtual environment and the Django server.
+After everything is installed the software can be run via the [run.sh](./run.sh) script which starts the virtual environment and the Django server (this is not needed when running the docker image).
 The software offers several features such as:

 - displaying and uploading costum images onto the stream deck